suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - exclude N/A valueuom - none
 - exclude 0 value - 43706

 After the exclusions were applied I had 487369 records, which was then aggregated by averaging for each variable, for each time step, for each stay.
 After aggregation, there were a total of 471553 observations for the cohort of 21894 admissions.
+After creating 15 time series features for 48 hours (each time step is hourly), 10.7% was missing.

 For labevents, I originally had 6330384 records for the cohort.
 The following exclusions were applied:
 - exclude records that are 48h after admission - 4152560 records